PV Ratio Formula is Profit Volume Ratio Formula

 BEP in Sales Units =(Fixed Costs/Contribution per unit)

-Runners Insight#2
+Runners’ Insight#2

-What does Margin of Safety means?
+What does Margin of Safety mean?

 The Margin of Safety in Sales Units = Total Sales – BEP Sales